apache/incubator-retired-gearpump-site/docs/0.3/concepts.md

 ## Application

-Application is what we want to parallelize and run on the cluster.
+Application is what we want to parallel and run on the cluster.
 There are different application types, for example MapReduce application and streaming application are different application types.
 Gearpump natively supports Streaming Application types, it also contains several templates to help user to create custom application types, like distributedShell.

 ## AppMaster and Executor